-Before examining our proposed "race" between the expansion of the earliest-starting mega-state and emergence and survival of neighboring autochthonous states resulting from prior diffusion of the agrarian way of life from its regional core, we examine the first of our two proposed hypotheses - whether the expansion of the agricultural way of life triggers the emergence of complex societies, particularly early state-building projects in clusters of land highly productive of millet and/or rice cultivation in eastern Asia, and whether these early complex societies (especially chiefdoms and proto-states) predict the rise of the first Sinitic state.
-Addressing these questions requires us to examine i) the divergence in social complexity between agricultural hotspots and the rest of eastern Asia (outside hotspots), and ii) the singular importance of millet hotspots in fostering the emergence of complex societies in general and the rise of Erlitou in particular - the region's earliest known supra-local political center.
+Before examining our proposed "race" between the expansion of the earliest-starting mega-state and the emergence and survival of neighboring autochthonous states resulting from prior diffusion of the agrarian way of life from its regional core, we examine the evidence on our hypothesis about initial state formation - that the expansion of the agricultural way of life triggered the emergence of complex societies, particularly early state-building projects, in clusters of land highly productive of millet and/or rice cultivation in eastern Asia, and that these early complex societies (especially chiefdoms and proto-states) predict the rise of the first Sinitic state.
+This requires us to examine i) the divergence in social complexity between agricultural hotspots and the rest of eastern Asia (outside hotspots), and ii) the singular importance of millet hotspots in fostering the emergence of complex societies in general and the rise of Erlitou - the region's earliest known supra-local political center - in particular .